RayanAziz/ROS/README.md

 ```shell
 rosversion -d
 ```
-which should print noetic.
+which should print *noetic*.
 That's how you know it was installed correctly.